gchq/gaffer-doc/docs/administration-guide/operation-score.md

 The ScoreOperationChainDeclaration.json declares that a NamedOperation should be resolved using a [`NamedOperationScoreResolver`](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/store/operation/resolver/named/NamedOperationScoreResolver.html).
 This will then allow you to have custom scores for each NamedOperation.

+If you have the `OperationChainLimiter` GraphHook configured then this score will be used by the hook to limit operation chains.

 !!! example "Example hook configuration"

-    Configuration of the hook should look something like this:
+    [Configuration of the hook]((../development-guide/project-structure/components/graph.md#graph-hook)) should look something like this and should be placed in your `graphConfig.json`.

     ``` json
     {